vonajs/vona/packages-docs/guide/aop/controller/pipe-global.md

 - `.pipe`: Get the Service instance related to the pipe
 - `.inspect`: Output the currently effective global pipe list

-When accessing the `findMany` API, the current list of global pipe in effect will be automatically output to the console, as shown below:
+When accessing the `findOne` API, the current list of global pipe in effect will be automatically output to the console, as shown below:

 ![](../../../assets/img/aop/pipe-1.png)